- Pattern blocks, square color tiles, or counters

 Once you have tried out the activity, here are some other things you can do.
-Try these modifications to keep the activity interesting and challenging for students all year.
+Try these modifications to keep the activity interesting and challenging for children all year.

 - Change the difficulty by using different pattern core units.
 For example, an AB or ABC pattern is easier to recognize and extend than an ABA pattern.

-- Have students create their own core units to use when playing the game.
+- Have children create their own core units to use when playing the game.
 Make sure they can identify the pattern’s core unit before they start playing.